Even if you know your response rate, do you know the incremental lift of your direct mail over your other marketing efforts?

 While there is no one correct answer, one fundamental statistical truth prevails: as the volume of data increases, so too does your ability to generate statistically significant insights that will allow you to further optimize your marketing program.

 However, you can go much deeper with more data.
-Differences in No Mail/Mail results by dimensions, such as region or product, could generate valuable insights to optimize future mailings.
+Differences in No Mail/Mail results by dimensions, such as region or product, could generate valuable insights for optimizing future mailings.
 For example, a catalog company might discover that the mailings do not provide any lift for a best-selling product and decide to swap in another one that needs support.
-Or perhaps there is a very strong lift in a certain region, which could provide the insight for increased investment in future campaigns.
+Or perhaps there is a very strong lift in a certain region, an insight that could provide the impetus for increased investment in future campaigns.

 Finding the Right Balance